root-yash/Anivision-API/README.md

 # Anivision API
 Welcome to Anivision Api , [this](https://anivision-backend.herokuapp.com/ "hosted api link") api is made on fastapi (python) and take input image in __base64__ encoding in json format.
 It gives the bounding box location and name of the animal.
+In total there are 398 species and sub-species in total.

 ### Input format